[UPDATED JUNE 2023]

 Breed Specific Legislation (BSL) overseas

-BSL varies from country to country, so be sure to check the rules before you book your holiday.
-Restrictions vary from country to country, and sadly often includes popular breeds like Staffordshire Bull Terriers, Rottweilers and English Bull Terriers.
+BSL varies from country to country, so if you’re planning to take your pet abroad, be sure to check the rules before you book your holiday.
+Restrictions on certain pet breeds vary from country to country, and sadly often include popular breeds like Staffordshire Bull Terriers, Rottweilers and English Bull Terriers.
 However, your dog may still be able to join you on hols – they just might have to stay on-lead and wear a muzzle.
 The best place to find more details is your destination country’s government website or embassy.

 Where to stay – pet-friendly accommodation